marulkan/cesnet-impala/README.markdown

 This module setup Impala cluster and tries to not limit generic usage by doing other stuff.
 You can have your own repository with Hadoop SW, you can select which Kerberos implementation, or Java version to use.
 All of that you will probably already have for the Hadoop cluster.

+You must install also SASL GSSAPI module package when using security.

-Security is not working yet and usage with sentry has not been tested.
+Usage with sentry has not been tested.

 <a name="development"></a>
 ## Development